wiedymi/mediabunny/docs/guide/converting-media-files.md

 ### Resampling audio

 The `numberOfChannels` property controls the channel count of the output audio (e.g., 1 for mono, 2 for stereo).
-If this value differs from the number of channels in the input track, Mediakit will perform up/downmixing of the channel data using [the same algorithm as the Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API/Basic_concepts_behind_Web_Audio_API#audio_channels).
+If this value differs from the number of channels in the input track, Mediabunny will perform up/downmixing of the channel data using [the same algorithm as the Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API/Basic_concepts_behind_Web_Audio_API#audio_channels).

 The `sampleRate` property controls the sample rate in Hz (e.g., 44100, 48000).
-If this value differs from the input track's sample rate, Mediakit will resample the audio.
+If this value differs from the input track's sample rate, Mediabunny will resample the audio.

 ### Transcoding audio